videbar/videbar.github.io/content/_index.md

 webpage is a place where I  write about what I'm learning/doing.

 I know about physics, electronics, Linux and  python programming and I have a special interest in hardware-related projects.
-I am also interested how the different ways in which technology is used affect our society.
+I am also interested in how the different ways in which technology is used affect our society.

 Currently I am learning about [rust](https://www.rust-lang.org/) and [verilog]( https://es.wikipedia.org/wiki/Verilog) and I recently [wrote a small Python program](